Omar Quintanilla

 Omar Quintanilla (born October 24, 1981) is an American former professional baseball infielder.
-He played in Major League Baseball (MLB) for the Colorado Rockies (2005–2009), Texas Rangers (2011), New York Mets (2012, 2013-2014), and Baltimore Orioles (2012).
+He played in Major League Baseball (MLB) for the Colorado Rockies (2005–2009), Texas Rangers (2011), New York Mets (2012, 2013–2014), and Baltimore Orioles (2012).

 Early life

-Quintanilla attended Socorro High School in El Paso, Texas, where he played with fellow teammate DR Melo.
+Quintanilla attended Socorro High School in El Paso, Texas, where he played with teammate DR Melo.
 Quintanilla led the city of El Paso in home runs, RBI, and was elected to the Texas All-State shortstop.
 After graduating, he received a scholarship to the University of Texas, Austin, where he played for the Texas Longhorns baseball team.
 Quintanilla played second base, third base, and shortstop, and appeared in two national championship games, winning one.
 In 2002, he played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod Baseball League.